Multilingual vs Crosslingual Retrieval of Fact-Checked Claims: A Tale of Two Approaches: Introduction

 Most prior works such as \citet{shaar-etal-2020-known} and \citet{hardalov-etal-2022-crowdchecked} tackled the task monolingually focusing on English.
 Few recent works have proposed to extend the task to multilingual setups \cite{pikuliak-etal-2023-multilingual,panchendrarajan2025multiclaimnet}, following the initiatives by international fact-checking agencies aimed at sharing and connecting the different databases of verified information.\footnote{\url{https://www.poynter.org/ifcn/}} Only two works so far addressed the task in crosslingual setups, with the input claim being always in a different language than the retrieved fact-checked claims~\cite{pikuliak-etal-2023-multilingual,vykopal2025llms}.
 Both confirm that crosslingual PFCR is a very challenging task, and show the potential of translating posts and fact-checks into English, especially for low-resource languages.

-Despite the promising performance obtained through translation, however, a range of new multilingual embedding models (e.g., mE5;~\citealp{wang2024multilingual}) and LLMs (e.g., Qwen;~\citealp{yang2024qwen2technicalreport}) have been released, which could greatly benefit crosslingual tasks.
+Despite the promising performance obtained through translation, however, a range of new multilingual embedding models (e.g., mE5;~\citealp{wang2024multilingual}) and large language models (e.g., Qwen;~\citealp{yang2024qwen2technicalreport}) has been released, which could greatly benefit crosslingual tasks.
 Furthermore, prior works have shown a positive impact of fine-tuning these models on PFCR data, specifically when using (multiple) negative examples~\cite{pikuliak-etal-2023-multilingual, neumann-etal-2023-deep}.
 However, specific strategies tailored to the task and focused on crosslingual retrieval were left unexplored.

 To address this gap, we compare supervised and unsupervised PFCR in multilingual and crosslingual setups, identifying the best strategies and experimental settings for the task without resorting to translation.
 In particular, we investigate three main aspects: \textbf{(RQ1)} how the different text embedding models for retrieval and re-ranking perform on the task, \textbf{(RQ2)} what strategies should be used to select negative examples in a supervised framework and how these compare to unsupervised approaches, and \textbf{(RQ3)} what the specifics of crosslingual setup are compared to the multilingual one.
-We carry out our experiments on a dataset derived from the publicly available MultiClaim dataset \cite{pikuliak-etal-2023-multilingual}, which we curate specifically for multilingual and crosslingual PFCR containing 283 language combinations and ensuring proper data splits to prevent data contamination.
+We carry out our experiments on a dataset derived from the publicly available MultiClaim dataset~\cite{pikuliak-etal-2023-multilingual}.
+Even if we use a pre-existing dataset, we curate it specifically for multilingual and crosslingual PFCR obtaining 283 post--fact-check language combinations.
+In particular, we ensure proper data splits of not only posts, but also fact-checks to prevent data contamination, which was not done in prior works and thus can be considered an additional contribution of this work.
+We publish our subset and data splits to ensure reproducibility.